 In the 2nd Quarter of 1950, Peter married one Barbara M P Hockin at Ely, Cambridgeshire.
 Peter Walter Clark died in January 2001 at Ipswich, Suffolk.

 Before Poppy Lady Madame Guérin brought her artificial Remembrance Poppies to Great Britain in 1921, there had been a tradition there to distribute artificial flowers (carried out by women and girls) for donations to benefit charities.
 Who knows, because Madame Guérin lived in Great Britain from 1911 to 1914, perhaps she remembered this when she needed to raise funds for her own charity work?

-Three examples of artificial flower emblems being distributed for charitable means in Great Britain were Forget-Me-Nots, wild roses and violets.
+Several examples of artificial flower emblems were distributed for charitable means in Great Britain before; during; and after the First World War.

 ‘Forget-Me-Not Days’ occurred throughout Great Britain: before, during, and after World War One.
 The dainty spray, shown below, was discovered entwined with a British Legion “Remembrance Day” Poppy.
 It is believed that the original wearer would have acquired them separately and carried out the entwining.
 A hint of the original forget-me-not-blue colour can just be seen on the left flower’s petals.
 The span of flowers is very fragile and is only a fraction over one inch wide.

 The Burnley Express, on the 6th & 9th November 1912, mentions “London crippled children” (the girls of the John Groom’s Crippleage and Flower Mission perhaps?) making the Forget-Me-Not flowers that would be distributed in Burnley on the 16th [sic]: